Dried Aji Panca pods with one broken-open pepper showing seeds

 Editorial Standards: All SHU numbers verified against published research or lab results.
 Growing tips field-tested across multiple climate zones.
 Culinary uses tested in professional kitchen settings.

-• No — both are Peruvian C. baccatum peppers, but they are distinct varieties with very different flavor profiles.
-Aji Amarillo is orange, fruity, and significantly hotter at 30,000–50,000 SHU, while Aji Panca is dark burgundy, smoky, and mild.
+No. Both are Peruvian baccatum peppers, but Aji Amarillo is bright orange, fruity, and much hotter.
+Aji Panca is dark red to burgundy, mild, smoky, and usually used dried or as paste.

 Sources & References